 Tanya Ekanayaka is currently working on her second solo album of compositions for solo piano performed by her for Naxos Records (Grand Piano).

-Since 2012, Tanya Ekanayaka has also been developing a pioneering music composition project on a voluntary basis aimed at empowering traumatised as well as underprivileged children in Sri Lanka recovering from the horrific civil war that ravaged the nation for over thirty years.
+From 2012 to 2014, Tanya Ekanayaka also developed a pioneering music composition project on a purely voluntary basis aimed at empowering traumatised as well as underprivileged Sri Lankan children and youth recovering from the civil war that ravaged the nation for thirty years.